markqvist/Reticulum/README.md

  - pyserial

 ## How do I get started?
 Full documentation and video tutorials are coming with the stable alpha release.
 Until then, you are mostly on your own.
 If you really want to experiment already, you could take a look in the "Examples" folder, for some well-documented example programs.
+The default configuration file created by Reticulum on the first run is also worth reading.
 Be sure to also read the [Reticulum Overview Document](http://unsigned.io/wp-content/uploads/2018/04/Reticulum_Overview_v0.4.pdf).

 If you just need Reticulum as a dependency for another application, the easiest way is probably via pip: